ultrahamlet/SjShare/README.md

 I think most of the code on "ShaderToy.com" works,
 Some features are not supported.
 This version does not support the face landmarks function or the function that becomes a virtual camera for ZOOM.
 Also, in this version, only 9 shaders are assigned to the keys, but in the pro version, 100 or more can be assigned.

-Sample of multipath shader:
+**Sample of multipath shader**

 //:0v
 0 => channel number, v => webcam
 Enter the webcam image into channel 0 of the main buffer
  //:0ab,1bb,0b,0va,1v